(Supported by an educational grant provided by EMD Serono)

 - It is required that any research involving human embryos will comply with applicable federal and state laws and will be in line with the ASRM’s guidance document on the ethics of human embryo research.
 No research will proceed without all relevant Institutional Board(s) and Committee(s) reviews and approval.

 An ASRM Research Institute Grant Review Group (GRG) will review the proposals and awardees determined.
 To avoid a potential conflict of interest, members of the GRG will recuse themselves from review of any proposal that involves their institutions of employment.
-Award notifications will be made in March 2022 and funding will be dispersed April 2022.
+Award notifications will be made in March 2023 and funding will be disbursed April 2023.

 Annual progress and financial reports are required and should be sent to email@example.com.
 ASRM Research Institute will review and provide a confirmation of progress report acceptance via email.
 Continued funding will depend on demonstrated progress and productivity as well as compliance with progress report timelines and any regulatory requirements.